Free Beta — v0.9.12

 Preview Aurox workflows from Rhino and MCP.

-MCP-created rotating floor tower orbiting in Rhino
+Parametric rotating floor tower shown as wireframe construction in Rhino

 Get Started

-Choose your connection mode and follow the steps.
+Install the plugin once, then choose your connection mode and follow the steps.

 MCP Desktop